samithiwat/elastic-with-go/README.md

 ### Installing
 1. Clone the project from [Elastic with go](https://github.com/samithiwat/elastic-with-go)
 2. Import project
-3. Copy `appp.example.yaml` in `config` and paste it in the same location then remove `.example` from its name.
+3. Copy `app.example.yaml` in `config` and paste it in the same location then remove `.example` from its name.
 3. Copy `elasticsearch.example.yaml` in `config` and paste it in the same location then remove `.example` from its name.
 3. Copy `redis.example.yaml` in `config` and paste it in the same location then remove `.example` from its name.
 4. Download dependencies by `go mod download`

 ### Testing
-1. Run `go test  -v -coverpkg ./... -coverprofile coverage.out -covermode count ./...` or `make test`
+1. Run `	go test  -v -coverpkg ./src/internal/... -coverprofile coverage.out -covermode count ./src/internal/...` or `make test`

 ### Running
 1. Run `docker-compose up -d` or `make compose-up`